sathishreddy045/sevra-project/README.md

 The current prototype includes the following features:

 ### Homepage & UI
-Attractive & Responsive Design: A clean, modern UI that works on both desktop and mobile devices.
+#### Attractive & Responsive Design: A clean, modern UI that works on both desktop and mobile devices.

-Complete Homepage Sections: Includes a Hero section, Services, Products, Testimonials, News & Updates, and a Contact Us form.
+#### Complete Homepage Sections: Includes a Hero section, Services, Products, Testimonials, News & Updates, and a Contact Us form.

-Hybrid Navigation: Features dedicated pages for /services and /products, while also allowing users to jump to sections on the homepage.
+#### Hybrid Navigation: Features dedicated pages for /services and /products, while also allowing users to jump to sections on the homepage.

-User Authentication & Dashboard
+#### User Authentication & Dashboard
 Full Signup/Login Flow: Secure user registration and login with encrypted passwords.

-JWT-based Authentication: User state is managed globally using React Context and JWT, with tokens stored in localStorage.
+#### JWT-based Authentication: User state is managed globally using React Context and JWT, with tokens stored in localStorage.

-Protected Routes: The User Dashboard and Edit Profile pages are protected and can only be accessed by logged-in users.
+#### Protected Routes: The User Dashboard and Edit Profile pages are protected and can only be accessed by logged-in users.

-Personalized Dashboard: Welcomes the user by name and displays a complete list of their past booking history.
+#### Personalized Dashboard: Welcomes the user by name and displays a complete list of their past booking history.

-Profile Editing: Logged-in users can update their name, email, and phone number.
+#### Profile Editing: Logged-in users can update their name, email, and phone number.

-Booking & Cart Functionality
+#### Booking & Cart Functionality
-Add to Cart: Users can add products to a shopping cart from the products page.
+#### Add to Cart: Users can add products to a shopping cart from the products page.

-Cart Page: A dedicated page to view, modify quantities, or remove items from the cart.
+#### Cart Page: A dedicated page to view, modify quantities, or remove items from the cart.

-Booking System: The checkout process saves the user's cart as a booking in the database, linked to their user ID.
+#### Booking System: The checkout process saves the user's cart as a booking in the database, linked to their user ID.

 ### Extra Features
 Advanced Product Filtering: Users can filter products by category, sort by price (low-to-high and high-to-low), and search by name in real-time.

 ### Tech Stack Used
-This project was built using the MERN stack and other modern web technologies.
+#### Frontend
+#### React.js (Vite): A modern JavaScript library for building user interfaces.

+#### React Router: For handling client-side routing and navigation.

+#### React Context API: For global state management (Authentication and Shopping Cart).

+#### Axios: For making HTTP requests to the backend API.

+#### Standard CSS: For custom, component-based styling and responsive design.

+#### Backend
+#### Node.js: A JavaScript runtime for building the server.

+#### Express.js: A web application framework for Node.js, used to build the REST API.

+#### MongoDB: A NoSQL database used to store user, product, and booking data.

+#### Mongoose: An Object Data Modeling (ODM) library for MongoDB and Node.js.

+#### JSON Web Tokens (JWT): For securing user authentication and protecting routes.

+#### bcryptjs: For hashing user passwords before storing them in the database.

 ### How to Run the App Locally
 To run this project on your local machine, you will need to run both the backend and frontend servers simultaneously.